 The value asked for is the maximum amount of data needed at a time.
-Typically, this value varies over the project duration.
+Typically, this value varies over the project duration of 12 months (or yearly basis in case of continuations or 2-year projects).
 The number in brackets in the "Max per project" column is an extended limit, which is only valid if the project applicant contacted the centre beforehand for approval.